Project-Agate/VisualReactiveAPI/README.md

 1. One of standard [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes).
 e.g. `value`, `name`, etc. Under the hood, we use jQuery's `prop()` to read/write these attributes, so boolean attributes like `checked` work as expected.
-2. `innerHTML`.
-This attribute represents standard [Element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element.innerHTML).
+2. `field:#{fieldName}`.
+They represent low-level fields of the DOM elements.
+For example, `field:innerHTML` represents [Element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element.innerHTML).
 3. `class:#{className}`.
 They are boolean attributes to toggle classes.
 For example, if you set `class:checked` as `true`, the corresponding element will get `checked` class, without affect the other classes it has.

 ### DataSource